celo-org/stackshift/README.md

 - If the paragraph is too big, then please break it into multiple lines.
 It will help in reviewing the PR.
 - Before creating a PR, make sure your code is well formatted and there are no errors in the console.

+### Reward schedule
+- Rewards are made on the basis of completed tasks.
+- A snapshot will be taken of the number of completed tasks on the Trello board at the end of the month and payments will be made accodingly (100 cUSD per submission representing each week.
+I.E if a participant completed all four tasks for the month, they get a bulk payment of 400 cUSD)
+- The recipient of the most helpful participant will be decided by all participants and the reward gets added to his/her/their payments.